 You can find information on the Mavic Air 2 specifications and FAQs here.

-DJI Mavic Air 2 Video Reviews
+Mavic Air 2 Video Reviews

 I will leave you with a couple of Mavic Air 2 review videos, which show you just how great this pocket sized drone is.